At Whistler's Squamish Lil'wat cultural centre, enjoy breakfast and learn about First Nations animal symbolism

 The heritage of Canada’s indigenous people comes to light at the Squamish Lil’wat Cultural Centre.
 Enjoy breakfast and tour the museum, then discover your First Nations ‘animal spirit’ with the help of your guide.

-Travel south from Whistler today, via Shannon Falls to Horseshoe Bay.
+Travel south from Whistler today, via the magnificent Shannon Falls to Horseshoe Bay.
 Here, take a ferry to Vancouver Island and the small city of Nanaimo.
-Continue by coach via Chemainus, arriving later in Victoria.
+Continue by coach via Chemainus, a town famous for its vibrant outdoor murals, before arriving later in Victoria.
 Forgo the journey by land and ferry, and take a one-hour floatplane flight from Whistler to Victoria (own expense).
 Enjoy incredible views of the Georgia Strait and arrive in Victoria in the early afternoon.

 Stay: Two Nights: Delta Hotels Victoria Ocean Pointe ResortDaily :